Yaroslav-95/w3blog/README.md

 ### Changelog ###

 You can view a short summary of changes for each release in the releases section of the project's page on Github.

+Note: If you had already made migrations by yourself for this app before version 0.5.2, you might notice that django is telling you that there are new unapplied migrations.
+Apply them as you usually would, and if a "Programming Error: column "x" exists in..." happens, run "python manage.py migrate --fake weblog".